Clerin Zumwalt Legacy Circle

 - You can use your gift to satisfy some or all of your RMD

-- Your IRA custodian must make the distribution directly to ACR.
+- Your IRA custodian must make the distribution directly to Audubon Canyon Ranch.

 Also consider: Charitable remainder trusts and gift annuities.

 A Charitable lead trust allows donors to benefit their favorite charity and transfer trust assets, and any growth, to children and grandchildren tax-free.

 A charitable lead trusts pass trust income to a charity or charities for a term of years.
 When this term expires, trust assets are then passed to the trust beneficiaries, usually the donor’s heirs.

 A charitable lead annuity trust pays a fixed amount each year to charity.
 A charitable lead unitrust pays a variable amount each year based on the value of the assets in the trust.
 The trust term and payments to charity can be set to reduce or possibly eliminate taxes for heirs.
 Here’s an example: